siriusb-org/.github/profile/readme.md

-# SIRIUSB: Sharing Inclusive Research Instruction for Underrepresented Students’ Benefit
+# SIRIUS B: Sharing Inclusive Research Instruction for Underrepresented Students’ Benefit

 This is a placeholder read me